Technology

 Customer Interaction

 Prior to the development of mature e-commerce, clients seeking answers from human representatives had to write or phone a company.
-The phone was frequently the fastest way to get in touch with a business, but staffing call centres and training employees to respond consistently to frequent or similar inquiries may be expensive.
+The phone is frequently the fastest way to get in touch with a business, but staffing call centres and training employees to respond consistently to frequent or similar enquiries may be expensive.

 Today, a chatbot can handle client contacts at any hour of the day while minimising expenditures.
 Many consumers might benefit from a chatbot by avoiding lengthy phone hold times or even longer wait periods for email and form-based support.
 Immediately available is a chatbot.